Skip to content

 Impact

 Pupils at Kemball enjoy music and are all musical in their own way.
-They listen to music, explore and experience music from other cultures and times, to develop their awareness, understanding and acceptance of the music enjoyed by others, as well as playing and creating their own music.
+They listen to music, explore and experience music from other cultures and times, develop their awareness, understanding and acceptance of the music enjoyed by others, as well as playing and creating their own music.
 Through music pupils achieve, develop self-confidence, interact with other and accept their opinions and skills.
 Our music curriculum encourages pupils to become musical and develop a love and enthusiasm for music that will stay with them throughout life.